TylerBussell/cartel/README.md

 ## Kafka

-To collect Tweets from the Twitter Streaming API and pass them to spark
+Kafka allowed for decoupling of data aggregation and processing.
+This allowed us to use more computationally expensive sentiment analysis model which resulted in better analysis.

 ## Spark batch and stream processing

-For managing sentiment processing of tweets and inserting data into cassandra
+Spark's Kafka DirectStream allowed for easy consumption from our Kafka brokers without the need for ZooKeeper.
+While not completely realtime, the minibatch processing model that Spark Streaming provided was a good compromise between speed and analytical power.
+Spark also allowed for large batch jobs that didn't need to be done in real time.

 ## Cassandra

-To store raw tweets and aggregates of hourly tweet statistics for each presidential candidate
+To store raw tweets and aggregates of hourly tweet statistics for each presidential candidate.

 ## Django